mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Feel free to add, remove, or re-order components to fit your needs.
    - You could even add other tools like **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout.
 - LiveSplit automatically remembers your last used splits.
 If it doesn’t, simply open `bo1 subsplits.lss` to restore them
-   - This will also open your preferred layout, assuming you told it what layout to use on Step 8 in the Setup Instructions
+   - This will also open your preferred layout, assuming you linked the layout to `bo1 subsplits.lss`

 ---